duckduckgo/duckduckgo-help-pages/_docs/r-legal/platform-to-business-regulation.md

 ## Organic Links

 Most organic links and images in our search results are sourced from [Bing](https://www.bing.com/webmasters/help/webmasters-guidelines-30fba23a).
-Information about how Bing ranks its content can be found in their [Webmaster Guidelines](https://www.bing.com/webmasters/help/webmasters-guidelines-30fba23a), in the section titled “How Bing ranks your content”.
+Information about how Bing ranks its content can be found on its [Support Page](https://support.microsoft.com/en-us/topic/how-bing-delivers-search-results-d18fc815-ac37-4723-bc67-9229ce3eb6a3) in the section titled “How Bing Ranks Search Results”.
 When DuckDuckGo applies its own ranking signals to organic links, we do so in a neutral manner, for example, we do not take into account any particular political bias or leanings of websites in our search result rankings.
 Please see our <a href="{{ site.baseurl }}/results/news-rankings">News Rankings Help Page</a> for further information.

 Like all search engines, we try to rank egregious spam lower in our search results, and in the rare situation that DuckDuckGo alters the ranking order of organic links or delists a particular organic link, you may request further information by contacting [legal@duckduckgo.com](mailto:legal@duckduckgo.com).
 Subject to applicable law, you may have the right to inspect the contents of any relevant third-party notification or request to alter the ranking order or delist an organic link.